mingfang/terraform-provider-k8s/docs/resources/apps_v1_daemon_set.md

 ######  TypeString

 ServiceAccountName is the name of the ServiceAccount to use to run this pod.
 More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
+#### set_hostname_asfqdn

+######  TypeString

+If true the pod's hostname will be configured as the pod's FQDN, rather than the leaf name (the default).
+In Linux containers, this means setting the FQDN in the hostname field of the kernel (the nodename field of struct utsname).
+In Windows containers, this means setting the registry value of hostname for the registry key HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters to FQDN.
+If a pod does not have FQDN, this has no effect.
+Default to false.
 #### share_process_namespace

 ######  TypeString